nativescript-vue/nativescript-vue.org/content/docs/en/routing/manual-routing.md

 #### Passing props to the modal

 `$showModal` accepts a second parameter.
-You can use the parameter to pass in a `context` object containing `propsData` to the target component.
+You can use the parameter to pass in a `props` object to the target component.
 For example:

 ```JavaScript
 this.$showModal(Detail, { props: { id: 14 }});